lingtalfi/Light_Realform/personal/mydoc/pages/realform-config-example.md

     #                               #                 an array of [errorMessage, messageIdentifier].
     #                               #                 The default messageIdentifier is main.
     #                               #                 See the Ling\Chloroform\Validator\AbstractValidator class for more details.
+    # - ?dataTransformer: mixed     # an alias for the dataTransformer to use for this field.
+Aliases provided by external plugins are
+    #                               # resolved via the "realform_handler_alias_helper" service.
+    #                               #
+    #                               # Note: I stated it as a mixed type in case the dataTransformer requires more than an alias in the future.
+    #                               # For instance, if it needs parameters too, then this dataTransformer option could also be an
+    #                               # array like [dataTransformerAlias, dataTransformerParams]...
+    #
     # - ... other properties, which are passed as properties of the field (see the Ling\Chloroform\Field\AbstractField constructor for more details).
     fields:
         identifier: